 Commercial buildings will need to have been vacant for three months before they can be converted, and a size limit of 1,500 square metres will apply.

 Mr Jenrick said the measures will help high streets to adapt and thrive.
 But they have been opposed by groups including the Royal Town Planning Institute (RTIP) and the Royal Institute of British Architects (RIBA), the Chartered Institute of Building, and the Royal Institution of Chartered Surveyors, which sent a joint letter to the government earlier this year outlining their concerns.

 “This announcement fails to consider the public good and demonstrates a lack of any forethought for those who will be affected.
 This is not only a failure to level up but a threat to our local communities,” the letter said.

-Concerns over quality have plagued the government’s attempts to streamline Permitted Development rights in the past 12 months.
+Concerns over quality have plagued the government’s attempts to streamline PD rights in the past 12 months.

 Moreover, fears that the new proposals would lead to low-quality housing led to a failed legal challenge to prevent the motion from becoming law.
 And concerns remain from charities such as Shelter over the lack of developer contributions to affordable housing, and from the British Property Federation (BPF) which says the new rights have resulted in local planning authorities losing planning control.

 Pressure from campaigners was a key factor in Mr Jenrick announcing that all new homes built under PD must meet minimum space standards.